sandboxnu/graduatenu/api-v2/README.md

 - Services will be HTTP agnostic and not throw HTTP errors.

 - Services will not throw errors in general, and will return `null` for exceptional behavior.
 For instance, if a user with the same email already exists, return `null` and expect the controller to handle this.
+This isn't great since we loose the error that actually happened and so we probably want to implement more specific error handling than just returning `null` at the service level.

 - Controllers will handle the case when services return `null` and throw appropriate HTTP errors.